viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 The interested reader also may notice that the vertices of the graph contain information about the dimension of the operations.
 Please ignore the nodes `loss` and `trainer` for.
 We will elaborate on that later in this tutorial.
-We just first have to be sure that tensorflow understood what we wanted in out loop.
+First we have to make sure that tensorflow understood what we wanted in the loop.

 ![hidden](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/mlp/mlp_hidden.png)